The Ancient World – Ancient Egypt, China, Greece and Rome

 Students can bring tools from home or you can supply them, maybe from your Art Department – various size paint brushes, clay working tools, etc

-Students can first investigate and research some archaeological excavation techniques They can then use those techniques to find the buried artefacts.
-They can then classify these items into areas such as bone, stone, ceramics, etc
+Students can first investigate and research some archaeological excavation techniques.
+They can then use those techniques to find the buried artefacts and sort them into classifications such as bone, stone, ceramics, etc

 The students can then try and imagine the stories that are behind these artefacts – Who might have owned this item?
 What could it have been used for?
 How did it end up lost and buried?